-Non-EMS Vehicle Replacement Committed Reserve (Revolving) Balance end of 2014 is \$284,735.
+Non-EMS Vehicle Replacement Committed Reserve (Revolving) Balance end of 2015 is \$304,735.

 For the operation of the Ontario Works programs, there is a need for vehicles to transport clients to education, training and job readiness programs.
 In 2000, the Ministry of Community and Social Services funded the initial vehicle purchase.
-There is a single vehicle for the IT department which also needs periodic replacement.
+There is a single vehicle for the IT department and a single vehicle for the IAM department which also need periodic replacement.
 The replacement of these vehicles is the responsibility of the DSB.
 The need for these vehicles can change from year to year.
 In order to avoid significant fluctuations in the budget process year to year, a fixed amount is transferred.
 Regardless of the number of vehicles required a fixed amount of \$20,000 flows into this committed reserve each year.
-Funds are flowed into this committed reserve and are flowed out to meet the specific expenditure requirements
+Funds are flowed into this committed reserve and are flowed out to meet the specific expenditure requirements.
+This reserve and the EMS Vehicle Replacement Committed Reserve.